Covariant Measures of Non-Markovianity in Curved Spacetime: Covariant non-Markovianity via process tensors

 \subsection{Setup and operational object}

-We consider a two–level Unruh–DeWitt (UDW) detector $S$ weakly coupled to a real scalar field $\phi$ on a globally hyperbolic spacetime $(\mathcal{M},g_{\mu\nu})$.\cite{Unruh1976,LoukoSatz2006UDWClick,Schlicht2004UnruhConsiderations,LoukoSatz2008,Dappiaggi2006UnruhState} The detector follows a timelike worldline $x(\lambda)$, parameterized by an affine parameter $\lambda$ along the trajectory.
-(In concrete examples we will often choose $\lambda$ to coincide with proper time $\tau$, but keeping the parameter general makes covariance manifest.)
-The interaction Hamiltonian in the interaction picture for the joint system is taken to be
+We consider a two–level Unruh–DeWitt (UDW) detector $S$ weakly coupled to a real scalar field $\phi$ on a globally hyperbolic spacetime $(\mathcal{M},g_{\mu\nu})$~\cite{Unruh1976,LoukoSatz2006UDWClick,Schlicht2004UnruhConsiderations,LoukoSatz2008,Dappiaggi2006UnruhState}.
+The detector follows a timelike worldline $x(\lambda)$, parameterized by an affine parameter $\lambda$ along the trajectory.
+(In concrete examples we will often choose $\lambda$ to coincide with proper time $\tau$; however, retaining $\lambda$ in its general form illustrates covariance of the framework) The interaction Hamiltonian in the interaction picture for the joint system is taken to be

-where $g \ll 1$ is a dimensionless coupling constant, $\sigma_x$ is a Pauli operator acting on the detector, and $\chi(\lambda)$ is a smooth, compactly supported switching function that localizes the interaction to a finite portion of the trajectory, as is standard in regularized detector models.\cite{Schlicht2004UnruhConsiderations,LoukoSatz2006UDWClick,LoukoSatz2008} The field is prepared in a physically reasonable (Hadamard) state $\rho_E$ on the algebra of local observables,\cite{KayWald1991,HollandsWald2015PhysRep,FewsterVerch2013NecessityHadamard,Dappiaggi2006UnruhState} and the initial joint state is assumed to be factorized,
+where $g \ll 1$ is a dimensionless coupling constant, $\sigma_x$ is a Pauli operator acting on the detector, and $\chi(\lambda)$ is a smooth, compactly supported switching function that localizes the interaction to a finite portion of the trajectory, as is standard in regularized detector models~\cite{Schlicht2004UnruhConsiderations,LoukoSatz2006UDWClick,LoukoSatz2008}.
+The field is prepared in a physically reasonable (Hadamard) state $\rho_E$ on the algebra of local observables~\cite{KayWald1991,HollandsWald2015PhysRep,FewsterVerch2013NecessityHadamard,Dappiaggi2006UnruhState}, and the initial joint state is assumed to be factorized,

-The factorized initial condition and small coupling are the standard assumptions of the Born (weak–coupling) expansion in open quantum systems.\cite{HuPazZhang1992,RivasRPP2014,BreuerRMP2016} Both will be used explicitly below when we connect the process tensor to the Wightman function of the field.
+The factorized initial condition and small coupling are the standard assumptions of the Born (weak–coupling) expansion in open quantum systems~\cite{HuPazZhang1992,RivasRPP2014,BreuerRMP2016}.
+Both will be used explicitly below when we connect the process tensor to the Wightman function of the field.

 Operationally, we imagine an experimenter who can apply a sequence of quantum operations to the detector at discrete parameter values